 CIS Compliance for Ubuntu

-Canonical has developed a tool to assist both in hardening and in auditing Ubuntu 20.04 systems, Ubuntu 18.04 systems, and Ubuntu 16.04 systems based off of the published CIS benchmarks.
+Ubuntu Advantage provides software to automate both hardening and auditing Ubuntu 20.04, 18.04 and 16.04 systems based off of the published CIS benchmarks.

 Ubuntu-Advantage Tool Installation